HomeTrue North Blog

 Halifax Jazz Festival

-The TD Halifax Jazz Festival is one of the oldest and largest annual jazz festivals in Canada.
+The TD Halifax Jazz Festival is one of Canada's oldest and largest annual jazz festivals.
 Spanning over two weeks, usually in July, this extravagant festival features a lineup of top jazz artists and ensembles.
-Along with jazz, you'll also get to see performances in the blues, Latin, and R&B genres.
+Along with jazz, you'll see performers from the blues, Latin, and R&B genres.

 Nova MultiFest

 Often held in July in the Dartmouth region of Nova Scotia, Nova MultiFest represents the different cultures of the province.
 It highlights the music, art, and cuisines native to each culture.
-You'll see performances, and exhibits from the multicultural province and taste some exquisite culinary favorites at this fest.
+You'll see performances and exhibits and taste exquisite culinary favourites as you celebrate Nova Scotia's multiculturalism.

 Halifax Fringe Festival

 The Halifax Fringe Festival is an annual performing arts festival held in late August and early September in Halifax.
-It spans over two weeks and showcases non-mainstream theatre artists and a vast variety of original plays.
+It lasts for two weeks and showcases non-mainstream theatre artists and a variety of original plays.

 Where to stay in Nova Scotia